braiden-vasco/yard-cov/README.md

 * Add more measurements, especially for @param, @yield and type validation
-* Update yardstick_measure task to use the Yardstick::CLI library
+* Update yardcov_measure task to use the YARD::Cov::CLI library
   underneath.
 * Output results as HTML from command line tool and Rake task
 * Specify method_missing to allow public, semipublic or private even